Reasons to choose Wilson Browne

 - a sum of money, cashback towards legal fees

-Free legal fees…perfect!
-Well, not always: check that the package on offer is in fact, free and whether there are ‘strings attached’ as anything out of the ordinary may result in having to pay additional fees.
+Free legal fees…perfect?
+Not always: check that the package on offer is in fact, free and whether there are ‘strings attached’ as anything out of the ordinary may result in having to pay additional fees.
 Often firms are appointed via their lender’s panel and they may not be local to you.